sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*
+Yimeng Sun: It is a very cool application to control game consoles using voice, definitely something I never thought i needed!
+I am happy to see more potential extensions than turning left and right.

 ## Prototype your system